 American Pit Bull Terrier Breed Guide

-American Pit Bull History & Background
+American Pit Bull Terrier Information & History

 In early times, the American Pit Bull Terrier was prized for their impressively strong build.
 Also used during war times and as protectors, this breed has an aggressive appearance that could intimidate anyone or anything.
 During the 1920’s, these dogs were bred for bull baiting and other fighting practices.
 Then in the 1980’s, the breed gained popularity after debuting in a few movies and films.
 Today the American Pit Bull is quite different from its ancestors, due to their calm and loving nature.
 Staffordshire terriers are also closely